Boys Wanna Be Her: Uses in other media

+In 2026, the song was featured in the first scene of the final episode of season one of the Apple TV series Margo's Got Money Troubles.

 Other versions

 "Boys Wanna Be Her (Tommie Sunshine's Brooklyn Fire Retouch)" appeared on the Ultra.Rock Remixed compilation album from Ultra Records in 2007.

 The Weird Science remix of the song was included on the 2008 album Pillowface and His Airplane Chronicles by Steve Aoki.

 Live performances

 On April 13, 2007, Peaches made her second appearance on The Henry Rollins Show and performed "Boys Wanna Be Her" and "Hit it Hard".